 A "Live" Test of Relativity

 The triple star system consists of three end-of-life stars with extremely dense masses.
-A central neutron star orbited closely by a companion white dwarf star, and both of which are in turn orbited by another white dwarf star.
+A central neutron star orbited closely by a companion white dwarf star and both of which are in turn orbited by another white dwarf star.
 This system allows one to investigate how the outer dwarf star’s gravitational pull influences both the neutron star and its partner white dwarf star.

 Another beauty of this is that the neutron star can be measured by its signature pulses of radio waves that hit earth at exact time intervals (it is like a giant space clock with tick-tocking pluses that hit earth in equal intervals and thus tracked accurately by radio astronomy) and its companion white dwarf (which orbits it) can be measured by optical observations using doppler.
 If the pulsar and the inner white dwarf fall differently towards the outer white dwarf, then the pulses of the neutron star would arrive at a different time than expected.

-So, for six years, Anne Archibald, a postdoctoral researcher of the University of Amsterdam conducted this experiment with her team using several advanced telescopes around the world.
+So, for six years, Anne Archibald, a postdoctoral researcher at the University of Amsterdam conducted this experiment with her team using several advanced telescopes around the world.
 It was essential that they have three cross checks to get accurate results.
 They concluded that they did not detect a difference in acceleration of the neutron star and the inner White dwarf star toward the outer dwarf star.
 If there was any measurable difference, it was less than "three parts in a million", thus proving that Einstein’s theory of general relativity and equivalence of free fall holds true even in extreme gravitational conditions.

 Here is to another feather (and a cannonball) in the cap of the Theory of Relativity!
 The video below explains the basics of free fall.